mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ---

-# Q2.
-Which BLAST search yielded greater diversity of source organisms?
+**Which BLAST search yielded greater diversity of source organisms?**

-## Answer

 The 16S rRNA BLAST search yielded greater diversity of source organisms.